yumingchang1991/alpha-camp-restaurants/README.md

 # My Restaurants (我的餐廳清單)
 ## Features
-1. Restaurants are **sorted descendingly** based on their ratings in all conditions
+1. Restaurant list are **sorted descendingly** based on their ratings by default, or users could sort restaurant list by their preference
-2. Click on a restaurant card will bring users to another page displaying details of that restaurant
+2. Click on a restaurant tile will bring users to another page displaying details of that restaurant
 3. Users could use keyword to search restaurants' **Mandarin** name, **English** name, and **category**
 4. **Alert message** is displayed when users try to search **spaces**, **empty string**, or there is **no match** from database
 5. Users could add a new restaurant to the list, or edit existing one